Petroware/NpdIo-Public/README.md

    :

    //
-   // Read development NPD wellbores
+   // Read all NPD development wellbores
    //
-   String url = "https://npdfactpages.npd.no/..."; // Use NpdDevelopmentWellbore link from table above NpdDevelopmentWellboreReader wellboreReader = new NpdDevelopmentWellboreReader(url);
-   List<NpdWellbore> npdWellbores = wellboreReader.read();
+   List<NpdWellbore> npdWellbores = NpdDevelopmentWellboreReader.readAll();

    // Loop over the wellbores and write to console for (NpdWellbore npdWellbore : npdWellbores)